Trading Glass

 Not all points of interest are created equal.
 The order in which you prioritize them determines whether you catch the high-probability reaction or waste your attention on a dead zone.

-A Point of Interest (POI) is any price level where you expect a meaningful reaction -- order blocks, fair value gaps, liquidity voids, prior swing levels, or supply/demand zones.
+A Point of Interest (POI) is any price level where reaction is plausible: order blocks (last opposing candle before a strong move, an SMC concept), fair value gaps (three-candle imbalances, covered in Imbalance Order Flow), liquidity voids (thin printed volume), prior swing highs/lows, or supply/demand zones.
+Most of this vocabulary comes from the ICT/SMC framework, whose empirical edge is debated; treat the labels as a hypothesis-generation tool, not proof.
 In any given session, your chart may have dozens of valid POIs across multiple timeframes.

 POI sequencing is the discipline of ordering those zones by priority so you know which to watch first, which to skip, and which to trade.
 Without sequencing, you are staring at a cluttered chart with no actionable hierarchy.